SharedCode/sop/README.md

 Here: https://github.com/SharedCode/sop/blob/800e7e23e9e2dce42f708db9fe9a90f3e9bbe988/in_red_ck/transaction_test.go#L57C13-L57C22

 ## Transaction Logging
-SOP supports transaction logging, you can enable this by passing "true" to the third parameter of the ```in_red_ck.NewTransaction(true, -1, **true**)``` method to create a new transaction.
+SOP supports transaction logging, you can enable this by passing "true" to the third parameter of the ```in_red_cfs.NewTransaction(true, -1, **true**)``` method to create a new transaction.
 Logging can be important specially when your cluster is not stable yet, and it is somewhat prone to host reboot for maintenance, etc...
 When a transaction is in "commit" process and the host dies, then the transaction temp resources will be left hanging.
 If logging is on, then the next time SOP transaction commit occurs, like after reboot of a host, then SOP will cleanup these left hanging temp resources.

 Can be a life saver specially if you are storing/managing very large data set, and thus, your temp partitions are occupying huge storage space.
 Turn logging on in your transactions, it is highly recommended.

 ## Item Serialization
 By default, uses Golang's built-in JSON marshaller for serialization for simplicity and support for "streaming"(future feature, perhaps in V3).
-But you can override this by assigning your own "Marshaler" interface implementation to ```../in_red_ck/cassandra``` & ```../in_red_ck/redis``` packages.
+But you can override this by assigning your own "Marshaler" interface implementation to ```../in_red_cfs/cassandra``` & ```../redis``` packages.
 See here for details about the "Marshaler" interface: https://github.com/SharedCode/sop/blob/c6d8a1716b1ab7550df7e1d57503fdb7e041f00f/encoding.go#L8C1-L8C27

 ## Two Phase Commit
 Two phase commit is required so SOP can offer "seamless" integration with your App's other DB backend(s)' transactions.
 On Phase 1 commit, SOP will commit all transaction session changes onto respective new (but geared for permanence) Btree transaction nodes.
 Your App will then be allowed to commit any other DB(s) transactions it use.
 Your app is allowed to Rollback any of these transactions and just relay the Rollback to SOP ongoing transaction if needed.

 On successful commit on Phase 1, SOP will then commit Phase 2, which is, to tell all Btrees affected in the transaction to finalize the committed Nodes and make them available on succeeding Btree I/O.
-Phase 2 commit is a very fast, quick action as changes and Nodes are already resident on the Btree storage, it is just a matter of finalizing the Virtual ID registry with the new Nodes' physicall addresses to swap the old with the new ones.
+Phase 2 commit is a very fast, quick action as changes and Nodes are already resident on the Btree storage, it is just a matter of finalizing the Virtual ID registry with the new Nodes' physical addresses to swap the old with the new ones.

 See here for more details on two phase commit & how to access it for your application transaction integration: https://github.com/SharedCode/sop/blob/21f1a1b35ef71327882d3ab5bfee0b9d744345fa/in_red_ck/transaction.go#L23a